MNabegh/luigi_task/README.md

 ## Prerequistes to run it.

 1. Python version >= 3.9
-1. Install Luigi framework.
+1. Install python required packages using `requirements.txt` by running the command `pip install -r requirements.txt`.
 1. Add this directory and the task directory to the `$PYTHONPATH` environment variable by running the command `export PYTHONPATH=$(pwd):$(pwd)/tasks` in the root directory for this project on Linux machines.
-1. Install python required packages using `requirements.txt` by running the command `pip install -r requirements.txt`.
 1. Create SQL lite database.
 1. Create SQL lite table.
 1. Create logs directory in the root directory